Frequently Asked Questions

 Q. How do I use the website?

 A. This website is designed to find pathology information fast.
 From the Home Page, you can click on the buttons along the top, click on the Home icon in the Header bottom left, click on the chapters in the middle section, use the website search engine at the top of the page or click on the banner ads.
 Each chapter has a table of contents at the beginning composed of links.
 To get to a topic, you can click on the appropriate Table of Contents link.
 To find a particular word or phrase on a page, use Control F in your browser.
 Some links open a new window / page.
 To go back to the previous page, you should close this new window / page.

 Q. What type of information is available at PathologyOutlines.com?

 A. Our mission is to provide text and images that helps practicing pathologists and laboratory personnel and we limit our website to information that supports this mission.
 Thus, there is very little information on our website about medications, surgery or types of treatment.
 There are also many medical conditions that we do not encounter as pathologists / laboratory personnel and these are not discussed at our website.

 Q. Is a user ID / password required?

-A. No. Our website is free, with no registration.
+A. No. Our website is free and requires no registration.
 There are no user IDs or passwords.
 We support free full text for medical information.
-We provide numerous links to references, and we prefer links to journals that are free full text, no registration, which are highlighted in green.
+We provide numerous links to references and we prefer links to journals that are free full text and requires no registration, which are highlighted in green.

 Q. Can I use information from your site for lectures? / can I link to your website?